yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 ```

 A user can also enter some utterances with diffent intents.
-Below is what happened if a user tries to enter a new utterance "good bye" with
+Below is what happened if a user enters a new utterance "good bye" with
-a new intent "fareware."
+a new intent "farewell."
 However the user forgot to clear the current intent labels, so
-the "good bye" intent is actually associated with two intents ("greeting,fareware").
+the "good bye" intent is actually associated with two intents ("greeting,farewell").
 Even though this is not completely wrong semantically, but a user can always
-limit and revise the intent variable cache.
+clear the intent variable cache (with the 'ci' commandlet).
 Remeber that the utterance and intents have
-not been added to Orchestrator core.
+not been added to Orchestrator core yet.

 ```
 Please enter a commandlet, "h" for help > u